mitodl/ocw-studio/README.md

 POSTHOG_PROJECT_API_KEY=<obtain from the PostHog dashboard>
 ```

-These variables can be optionally set:
+The following variables can be optionally set to configure PostHog requests:

 ```
 POSTHOG_FEATURE_FLAG_REQUEST_TIMEOUT_MS=<3000 by default>